-When the temperature falls and the snow starts falling, it’s
+When the temperature falls and the snow begins to arrive, it’s

-time to embrace the spirit of winter adventures.
+time to embrace the spirit of winter adventures in Sudbury.

 Take in the crisp clean air and wide-open spaces as you discover a winter wonderland across the city on foot, skates, snowshoes, skis, fatbike, or sled.